blbadger/blbadger.github.io/input-adversarials.md

 But this is only the case when we look at images that are approximations of inputs that the model might see in a training or test set.
 In the adversarial example approaches taken above, small shifts are made to each element (pixel) of a real image to make an approximately real image.
 If we no longer restrict ourselves in this way, we will see that adversarial examples are actually much more common.
 Indeed that almost any input that a standard image classification model would classify as any given label with high confidence does not resemble a real image.
 For more information on this topic, see the next section.

 In practice the second problem is more difficult to deal with than the first, which can be overcome with clever scaling and normalization of the gradient.
 The main problem is therefore that the gradient of the loss (or the output, for that matter) with respect to the input $a$, $\nabla_a J(O(a, \theta))$ is approximately discontinuous in certain directions can cause a drop in the loss function even though the input is far from a realistic image.
 The result is that more or less unrecognizable images like the one above are confidently but erroneously classified as being an example of the correct label.
-For more on the topic of confident but erroneous classification using deep learning, see [this paper].
+For more on the topic of confident but erroneous classification using deep learning, see [this paper](https://arxiv.org/abs/1412.1897).

 One way to ameliorate these problems is to go back to our gradient sign method rather than to use the actual gradient.
 This introduces the prior assumption that   This allows us to restrict the changes at each iteration to a constant step, stabilizing the gradient update.

 $$
-a_{n+1} = a_n - \epsilon \; \mathrm {sign} \; \nabla_a J(O(a; \theta), \hat{y})
+a_{n+1} = a_n - \epsilon \; \mathrm {sign} \; (\nabla_a J(O(a; \theta), \widehat{y}))
 $$

 which for $\epsilon=0.01$ can be implemented as